GOODBOYKITTU272/tool-hub/DAILY_EMAIL_DEPLOYMENT.md

 ```

 **Common issues:**
+- ❌ AWS credentials not set → Set secrets in Supabase dashboard
 - ❌ API keys not set → Set secrets in Supabase dashboard
 - ❌ Trigger not created → Run migration SQL
 - ❌ Email domain not verified → Use Resend test domain or verify your domain

-### Gemini AI errors?
+### AWS Bedrock errors?

-- Check API key is valid
+- Check AWS credentials are valid
-- Ensure you have quota/credits
+- Ensure you have access to the Bedrock model
 - Check function logs for specific error

 ### Database trigger not firing?